dqoahmed/Azure-Honey-Net-Proj/README.md

-# Azure Microsoft Cloud Service and Environment Setup Project
+# Azure Microsoft Cloud Service and Environment deployment and configuration

 ## Introduction
  In this project, my objective is to establish a cloud honeynet Environment within Microsoft Azure, encompassing the creation of essential resources such as virtual machines, key vaults, and storage.
 Subsequently, I will configure Azure Active Directory, implement log analytics, and integrate a Security Information and Event Management (SIEM) system.